SCOTTISH BUSINESS GROUP

 Andrew Ross is the managing director of Baker Tilly Hong Kong and manages a portfolio of local and international audit clients.
 He has extensive experience auditing publicly listed companies, in corporate structuring and in providing expert opinions on various accounting and auditing issues.
 Andrew is an independent non-executive director and Chairman of the audit committee of Global Tech (Holdings) Limited, a company listed on the Hong Kong Stock Exchange and principally engaged in the mobile telephone market.
 Andrew sits on the Asia Pacific Regional Board of Baker Tilly International which is focused upon the expansion and development of the Baker Tilly brand in the region.

-Bobby Tsang, Business Development Director, Alchemy Asia, has more than twelve years of experience in integrated marketing campaigns encompassing research, brand creation and implementation through multiple channels, including advertising, digital and events.
+Bobby is a Business Director at Imagination, responsible for business development and client services.
+Based in Hong Kong, he has more than fifteen years of experience in integrated marketing campaigns encompassing research, brand creation and implementation through multiple channels, including traditional advertising, digital and events.
 He was born in Scotland, graduated with an LLB degree from Glasgow University and has been living in Hong Kong since 1997.
-Bobby has been with Alchemy Asia since August 2015 and prior to that held a number of roles within the Mediasquare plc group with Lloyd Northover, Illuminas and The Gate Worldwide; and has been a member of the British Chambers for 7 years.
+Bobby has been a member of the British Chambers for 10 years.

 Charles McLaughlin, Founder and CEO, Times International Creation Ltd, a HK-based publishing house with events and product distribution subsidiaries.
 Originally based in the UK and US, focussing on derivatives risk management and trading systems, Charles has 20 years of pan-Asian experience as a Managing Director and COO with JP Morgan and Deutsche Bank in Investment Banking, Equities and Equity Derivatives, including 6 years in Japan.
 In addition to running the Asia businesses including Japan and Australasia, Charles was creating and restructuring securities joint ventures in Australia, New Zealand, Korea, Hong Kong, Thailand, Indonesia, Pakistan, Bangladesh, India, Singapore, Malaysia, Philippines, Vietnam, Sri Lanka, and Mauritius, as well as creating new businesses in Japan, Malaysia and the Philippines.